MicrosoftDocs/cpp-docs/docs/standard-library/bitset-class.md

 #### Parameters

 *`pos`*\
-The position of the bit in the `bitset` to be set to assigned a value.
+The position of the bit in the `bitset` to be set the assigned value.

 *`val`*\
-The value to be assigned to the bit at the position specified.
+The value to be assigned to the bit at the specified position.

 #### Return Value